kevinloch/nle-lepton/aws/readme-aws.txt

    with the same executable.
 Copy and paste the contents of user-data.txt to the 'user data' field so it will start everything automatically.
 Select 'maintain capacity' with 'terminate instances' option.
 Set other options like security groups, expiration time as desired.

-8. Once started the instances should grab start.sh and then grab lepton.cfg and the executable from your webserver and start as many threads as there are vcpus on the server.
+8. Once started the instances should grab start.sh and then grab polylepton.cfg and the executable from your webserver and start as many threads as there are vcpus on the server.

 9. Watch your usage/costs carefully, and keep in mind there is a delay of about 12 hours before usage shows up in your aws billing dashboard.
    Even with the cheapest spot instances 100 vcpu's might cost around $.95/hour and that adds up fast ($23/day, $560/month)!

-10. start.sh will check for Any change to lepton.cfg once each minute.
+10. start.sh will check for Any change to polylepton.cfg once each minute.
 If there are any changes it will kill all running threads, redownload the executable and restart the threads automatically.